Puzzling the 120-cell: The --cell

 \begin{definition} The \emph{$120$--cell} $C$ is the convex hull, taken in $\HH$, of the vertices of $\calT_{120}$. \end{definition}

 This completes the construction of the $120$--cell.

 \begin{theorem} The $120$--cell $C$ is a regular polytope. \end{theorem}

 \begin{proof} We must show that the group $\calC = \Sym(\calT_{120})$ acts transitively on the flags of $C$.
 Now, the flags of $C$ are four-simplices with one vertex at the origin.
-These are in one-to-one correspondence with the flag tetrahedra of $\calT_{120}$.
-The group $\calC$ acts on these two sets and preserves the correspondence.
-Thus it suffices to fix a right-handed flag tetrahedron $T$ of $V_1$ and to prove that any other flag $T'$ in $\calT_{120}$ can be taken to $T$.
-By \reflem{Sym120} we may use the left action of $\calD^*$ to transport $T'$ into $V_1$.
+These are in one-to-one correspondence with the 14,400 spherical flag tetrahedra of $\calT_{120}$.
+It suffices to fix a right-handed spherical flag tetrahedron $T$ of $\Vor(1)$ and to prove that any other tetrahedron $T'$ in $\calT_{120}$ can be taken to $T$ by an element of $\calC$.
+By \reflem{Sym120} we may use the left action of $\calD^*$ to transport $T'$ into $\Vor(1)$.
 Now, if $T'$ is also right handed then we may use the twisted action of $\calD^*$ to send $T'$ to $T$.
-There are several ways to deal with left-handed flags; we resort to a simple trick.
+There are several ways to deal with left-handed spherical flags; we resort to a simple trick.
 The conjugation map

 is the product of three reflections, so is orientation reversing in $\HH$.
 It preserves $S^3$ and is again orientation reversing there.
 Since $\calD^*$ is a group of quaternions, it is closed under conjugation.
 Since the tiling $\calT_{120}$ is metrically defined in terms of $\calD^*$, it is also invariant under conjugation.
 This reverses the handedness of flags, and we are done. \end{proof}